bradbart/titan-stars-rune-master/README.md

 # TitanStar Legends Rune Mastery Loadout Talent Calculator 9000
 Application that displays a set of talents for a user and allows the user to spec and respec.
 Talents must be selected in order on a specific path and a maximum of 6 talents can be selected.
 In mobile form factors, talent trees are displayed vertically to provide a better experience.
+Added simplified testing for components & more robust testing for the operations that manipulate the state of the talent tree.

 ## Technologies
 - [React](https://reactjs.org/)